eliaskosunen/scnlib/README.md

  * gcc 5.5 and newer
  * clang 3.6 and newer
  * Visual Studio 2015 and 2017
+with very extreme warning flags (see CMakeLists.txt) and with multiple build configurations for each compiler.

 Older compilers may work, but it is not guaranteed.
+GCC 4.x support will not be provided, as its C++11 support is too buggy.

+## Stability

+No API or ABI stability is guaranteed at this point.

+Once 0.1 is released, subsequent 0.1.x patches will be API-compatible with 0.1, and master-branch rebases will be a thing of the past.
+The next API break after that will be 0.2.
+No ABI stability will be provided pre-1.0.

+This is still a pre-1.0 library, so there's bound to be bugs.
+If you find one, _please_ report it.

 ## Benchmarks